oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ```
 :::

-If the entities in the response are not bound to a single entity set,
+If the entities in the response are not bound to a single entity set (including
-such as from a function or action with no entity set path, a function
+implicit), such as from a function or action with no entity set path, a function
 import or action import with no specified entity set, or a navigation
 property with no navigation property binding, the context URL fragment specifies
 the type of the returned entity collection.